metreeca/metreeca-core/docs/tutorials/linked-data-publishing.md

 ## Parameterizing Models

-The `convey` and `server` blocks in the extended model also introduce the central concept of [parametric](../references/spec-language.md#parameters) model.
+The `convey` and `server` guards in the extended model also introduce the central concept of [parametric](../references/spec-language.md#parameters) model.

-The `convey` block states that nested constraints are to be used only for composing outgoing data and validating incoming data and not for selecting existing resources to be exposed as container items.
-Constraints like `field(rdf:type)`, defined outside the `convey` block, will be used both for selecting relevant resources and validating incoming data.
+The `convey` guard states that nested constraints are to be used only for extracting outgoing data and validating incoming data and not for selecting existing resources to be exposed as container items.
+Constraints defined outside the `convey` block, will be used for both operations.

-The `server` block states that nested properties are server-managed and will be considered only when retrieving or deleting resources, but won't be accepted as valid content on resource creation and updating.
+The `server` guard states that guarded properties are server-managed and will be considered only when retrieving or deleting resources, but won't be accepted as valid content on resource creation and updating.

 In the most general form, models may be parameterized on for different [axes](../references/spec-language.md#parameters).
 Constraints specified outside parametric sections are unconditionally enabled.